First quarter housing in Greater Rochester: Trending down from 2021

 Lanie Bittner of the GRAR says that Rochester has been a seller’s market for six or seven years, in her view.
 Recently, the pandemic has supercharged the same trends that have been escalating.

-“There’s less houses to go under contract and less houses to close,” Bittner said.
-“And as a result, you’re seeing increase in percentage of original price accepted.”
+“There are fewer houses to go under contract and fewer houses to close,” Bittner said.
+“And as a result, you’re seeing an increase in the percentage of original price accepted.”

 Some numbers for the Greater Rochester Region: